-30 Jun Using Kettlebells For Size And Strength.
+30 Jun How To Use Double Kettlebells For Size And Strength

-I say this because it’s such a simple training tool that offers the vast majority of people so many training benefits.
+I say this because it’s such a simple training tool that offers so many training benefits for the vast majority.

-After weigth training for many years now, I definitely feel I have a sense for what works and what doesn’t.
+After strength training for many years now, I definitely feel I have a sense for what works and what doesn’t.

 My hope is that more people will discover how to use kettlebells to accomplish the things they want.

 Things like size and strength, for example.

-As a matter of fact, people often ask me, can you really get bigger and stronger using kettlebells?
+People often ask, can you really get bigger and stronger using kettlebells?

 My answer is “of course you can,” when you learn how to use them properly (technique) and learn what to do with them (methods and programming).

 It’s important to remember that you can use kettlebells for many different goals.

-Goals like size, strength, conditioning, fat loss, flexibility, mobility, and improved function and performance.
+Goals like muscle building, strength, conditioning, fat loss, flexibility, mobility, and improved function and performance.

 But, there are different exercises and programs for different goals.